-Vocalise!, The Bach Choir’s outreach programme, is now established as an outstanding example of spreading the skill and enjoyment of singing as widely as possible.
+Vocalise!, The Bach Choir’s community engagement programme, is now established as an outstanding example of spreading the skill and enjoyment of singing as widely as possible.
 Since 2010 volunteers from The Bach Choir have come together to sing with primary school children in London in workshops, rehearsals and performances.

-Due to the COVID-19 pandemic, all of our in person activity has been paused since March 2020, and we have been missing working with schools.
-Therefore, we decided to put together a Virtual Choir Project for children to take part in at home.
+Due to the COVID-19 pandemic, our in-person activity was paused in March 2020, and we missed working with schools.
+So we decided to put together a virtual choir project for children to take part in at home.
 Using the resources we provided, 46 children from the UK and abroad learnt the song ‘Love’ by Will Todd and Michael Rosen, and sent us their video recordings.
-We combined them all into a celebratory choral collage which we are delighted to share with you – watch the Vocalise!
+We combined them into a celebratory choral collage which we are delighted to share with you.
+Watch the Vocalise!
 Virtual Choir video here.

 In December 2019 we held our annual Winter Singalong.
 Each school taking part in Vocalise! is invited to this event to sing festive favourites with members of The Bach Choir and our musical director David Hill.
-Watch a clip from the event via this link.
+Watch a clip from the event.

-In June 2019 we held a fantastic performance at Cadogan Hall.
-The ten primary schools taking part in in Vocalise! in 2018/19 were joined by The Bach Choir, jazz ensemble and percussion to perform songs based on the theme Sounds of Music – read more about the concert here or watch these highlights:
+In June 2019 we held a fantastic concert at Cadogan Hall.
+The ten primary schools taking part in Vocalise! in 2018/19 were joined by The Bach Choir, jazz ensemble and percussion to perform songs based on the theme Sounds of Music.
+Read about the concert here or watch these highlights:

 In June 2017 we graced the stage of St John’s Smith Square with more than 250 children to perform The Pied Piper of Hamelin by Ian Assersohn, which was the winning entry to our 2016 Composers Competition, and other songs and music on the theme of animals.